Colin-B-Billhardt/Colin-B-Billhardt.github.io/_posts/2013-08-14-pytorch-guide.md

     transform = ToTensor()
 )
 ```
+To better understand better what each library is used for, I have only imported the necessary libraries for each code block however, you are free to import all libraries at the begining if you are following along at home.
+It is often easier to work with data if we load it directly from PyTorch instead of downloading the dataset from online.

 ```python
 criterion = nn.CrossEntropyLoss()
 optimizer = optim.Adam(model.parameters(), lr = 0.01) #our optimizer is applying the weights update formula?